-- Tip #20 A smaller establishment with a lot of character and live music is La Negrita Cantina on Calle 62 #415 x 49.
-On Wednesdays and Thursdays, they serve two margaritas for the price of one – $50 pesos.
-And, guess what?
-You also get botanas!
-Live music starts around 5:30 or 6:00 – arrive early to get a table.
-The best seats are the ones in the large open-air courtyard.
+- Tip #20 A smaller establishment with snacks, character, and live music is La Negrita Cantina on Calle 62 #415 x 49.
+Arrive early to get a table in the large open-air courtyard.

 But one thing’s for sure . . .

 After these yummy snacks and food, you need dessert!